winternet-studio/flightsim-aircraft-panel/README.md

 - An object with these possible keys:
 	- `toHtml` : A string or function:
 		- A string, in which case it refers to a method in `FsuipcHtml` which holds commonly used formatting.
 They will return HTML.
+			- For Annunciators the return value will only be used to evaluate whether it is on or off, the actual content will not be used.
+You will normally use the `pass` method unless you need to convert the raw value.
 		- A function that will format and return HTML - which is defined within the setup() function.
 Used for aircraft-specific formatting.
 	- `inputOptions`: One of these objects (where the values must be based on the internal converted values, not necessarily the raw values coming from FSUIPC):
 		- `{toggleValues: [3, 1] }` : Toggle between these values